Android-Course-UPB/project-icordos/README.md

 ## Voigt-Kampf Application
 JetPack Compose Android application that uses the aforementioned server to expose the Reddit detection functionality.
 [Watch the demo](media/screen2.mov)

+The application is composed of the following screens:
+* Home screen - where the user can enter a reddit username and trigger the test
+* Results screen - where the user is shown the results of the test and they can go back by clicking "Test another user"
+* History screen - where the user is show previous tests
+* Settings screen - where the user can toggle between a light and dark theme
+* There is also an application wide Navigation Bar where a user can navigate through the Home, History and Settings screens

+The application is pretty standard, it uses:
+* Room for database operations
+* Retrofit for API operations
+* JetPack Navigation for navigation through the app screens
+* JetPack Compose to display items on screen